 Our administration supports the Spruce Pine Montessori teachers.
 The Head of School oversees our program as a whole, while the Business Director helps with external communications, fundraising and finance.
 Our Child Care Coordinator helps with details pertinent to maintaining compliance with our child care license.

 Meghan Lundy-Jones has served as Head of School since 2013.
 Following graduation from Warren Wilson College, she worked in Asheville developing youth garden programs and eventually landed a job at Arthur Morgan School, where she began to explore Montessori education at the adolescent level.
 She is passionate about experiential, hands-on learning and loves working with groups of all ages.
 Her son started at SPMS in the toddler program and is now one of the oldest in the Primary program.
 Watching him develop within the Montessori method has been a great inspiration.
 Meghan received her NC Child Care Administrator Credential in December 2013 and is working towards attaining a certification in Non-Profit Management from Duke University.
-She holds a paraprofessional Montessori training.
+She is also the Lead Teacher of our Lower Elementary.

 Leona Pendley, our Toddler Assistant Teacher, has been with SPMS since 2011.
 Before beginning with the Toddler Class full time in April, 2012, Leona worked with our After Care and Summer programs and as a substitute.
 She was awarded her NC Early Childhood Credential in December 2013.